10 Team Motivation Tips That’ll Keep Your Employees Satisfied

 No matter how you do it, make sure it’s a routine act by creating calendar invites for regular feedback meetings, be it weekly, monthly, quarterly or project-based.

 Here's a successful habit—put the ball in your employees’ court.
 Just as you will give feedback, you should also request it.
 You certainly have areas to work on yourself, as no one is perfect.

 Put your ego to the side if this tip makes you uneasy.
 Instead, think of it as a way to build a stronger, more motivated team.
 This feedback is super important as it empowers employees to speak their minds and share their doubts and uncertainties.
 Value will certainly arise as they become involved in the decision-making process and feel comfortable expressing their truths.

 One of the best ways to show your employees how valuable they are to you is to consistently give them opportunities to learn new skills.
 And certainly, team motivation will rise immensely if your employees have these growth opportunities to look forward to often.
 You can even think of it this way: if they aren’t learning and growing at your company, they will do so elsewhere.

 If you’re constantly giving every minor detail a second look, and potentially changing things that are already good enough, you’re guilty of micromanaging.
 You also probably always feel busy and find managing your time to be a hazardous issue every day due to this trait of yours.

 If that describes you to a T, that’s okay.
-Recognition is step one in finding a solution.
+Recognition is step one in finding a solution, and also an essential part of entrepreneurship.
 Now, to change this going forward, with every new project make sure to provide your employees with proper direction and set defined goals from the start.
 Then, take a step back and learn to trust them.
 This will increase their confidence, and also, there’s a reason you hired them for this role in the first place.

 09. Reevaluate holding regular meetings